Akashg1234/Coding-Solution/README.md

 a binary tree in which the left and right subtrees of every node differ in height by no more than 1.

+## Minimum Depth of Binary Tree

+Given a binary tree, find its minimum depth.

+The minimum depth is the number of nodes along the shortest path from the root node down to the nearest leaf node.

+Note: A leaf is a node with no children.